JMC64/Morpheur/README.md

 # Morpheur
-Csound+Cabbage Synth
+Csound+Cabbage Synth standalone and VST.

 License : GNU GPL, see LICENSE

 This is the MORPHEUR synth.
+Being a patch of Csound and Cabbage, Morpheur should work under the following platforms : ** Linux, Windows and OSX **

+Thanks to Cabbage, Morpheur synth can be exported as a VST

 MORPHEUR is  a Csound and Cabbage synthesizer relying on single cycle waveshapes for producing the sound.